LoRA-XS: Low-Rank Adaptation with Extremely Small Number of Parameters: Method

 Our newly introduced $R$ matrix is initialized with a Gaussian distribution $N(0, \sigma^2)$, where $\sigma$ is set to a small but non-zero value\footnote{In all LoRA-XS experiments, we set $\sigma$ to $10^{-5}$.}.
-This ensures that we start fine-tuning with a model almost identical to the original pretrained model.
+This ensures that we start fine-tuning with a model almost identical to the original pre-trained model.
 During fine-tuning, the matrices $A$ and $B$ are kept frozen, and only $R$ is updated, significantly reducing the number of trainable parameters.

-Our empirical results (see \Cref{tab:gluebenchmark} and \Cref{tab:instruction_tuning}) show that aligning the adaptation matrices with the top-$r$ singular vectors of the pretrained weights, while having the intermediary matrix $R$ perform \emph{latent editing}, can maintain model performance while drastically reducing the number of trainable parameters to $r^2$ per target module.
-This alignment ensures that the model operates in a subspace that captures the most significant components/directions of the pretrained weights.

-Compared to the other LoRA variants, LoRA-XS provides better control over the number of trainable parameters, allowing for more flexible required storage for the finetuned models.
+Compared to other LoRA variants, LoRA-XS provides better control over the number of trainable parameters, allowing for more flexible storage requirements for the fine-tuned models.
 This flexibility is particularly beneficial for increasingly larger models, where traditional methods are often limited by model's hidden dimensions.
 Similar to LoRA and its successors, LoRA-XS does not introduce any extra computational overhead or latency during inference, as this module can be merged into the original matrix post-training.

+We make the following observation on the parameter efficiency of LoRA-XS compared to LoRA and VeRA methods (please refer to~\Cref{appendix:param_eff_loraxs} for the details).